StefaniaGentili/NESTORE/ReadMe.md

 ##  Installation

-Download or clone the NESTORE.zip file on your computer and extract in a folder you prefer(e.g. NESTORE_FOLDER); no other action is required.
+Download NESTOREv1.0.zip and extract in a folder you prefer (e.g. NESTORE_FOLDER)or clone NESTORE repository on your computer; no other action is required.
 NESTORE has been tested on Matlab R2018a and later versions.